matteoppet/sentiment-analysis/README.md

 Algorithm used in this image: [Sequential Neural Network](https://keras.io/guides/sequential_model/)

 ## Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the libraries used.
+To use this program, install the required libraries using the package manager [pip](https://pip.pypa.io/en/stable/).
+Run the following command:

 ```bash
 pip install -r requirements.txt